15 Different Types of Australian Parrots

 They’re very loyal and make outstanding companions when interacting with humans.

-You’ll have no problem making them feel at home in your home or apartment.
+You’ll have no problem making them feel at home or at an apartment.
 Thanks to their small size and quiet nature.

 Furthermore, this bird is considered one of the most beautiful parrots.